 So what does it really mean to identify your goals?
 As your vision of your future starts to come into focus, there are a few details you'll want to try to pin down for each one:

-• What it is.
-Some goals are universal, like an emergency fund, while others may be unique to you.
+- What it is.
+Some goals are universal, like establishing and maintaining your emergency savings, while others may be unique to you.
 Coming up with yours can be a chance to express your values and to dream big.

-• How much you'll need.
-Putting a price tag on each goal is a crucial detail that can help you determine the right savings rates, and help you track your progress to the finish line.
+- How much you'll need.
+Putting a price tag on each goal is a crucial detail that can help you determine the right savings rates and track your progress to the finish line.

 Consider writing your goals down so you have a tangible reminder of what you're working toward.
 And know that it's OK at this stage to name some goals that feel more like dreams than sure things.
 After all, figuring out your goals is partly about defining your financial aspirations, and you'll be able to revise your list as you go along.